csnerd/Getting-and-Cleaning-Data-Project/ReadMe.md

 ## Files

-This repository contains the following files: tidy.txt,  contains the result data set.
+This repository contains the following files:. tidy.txt,  contains the result data set.
-CodeBook.md, the code book, which describes the contents of the code to get the output run_analysis.R, the R script that was used to create tidy data set
+CodeBook.md, the code book, which describes the contents of the code to get the output. run_analysis.R, the R script that was used to create tidy data set.

 ## tidy data set

-WALKING: subject was walking
+WALKING: subject was walking.
-WALKING_UPSTAIRS: subject was walking upstairs
+WALKING_UPSTAIRS: subject was walking upstairs.
-WALKING_DOWNSTAIRS: subject was walking downstairs
+WALKING_DOWNSTAIRS: subject was walking downstairs.
-SITTING: subject was sitting
+SITTING: subject was sitting.
-STANDING: subject was standing
+STANDING: subject was standing.
-LAYING: subject was laying
+LAYING: subject was laying.
-Average of measurements
+Average of measurements.

 ###Average body acceleration in the X, Y and Z coordinates: